2 DAY GREAT OCEAN ROAD ITINERARY

 Another popular nighttime activity for those who spend the night on the Great Ocean Road is shooting the Milky Way.

 Where to stay at Port Campbell

-The main choices for your overnight stay are:
+The prime choices for your overnight stay are:

 - Princetown – 6km before the Apostles

 - Port Campbell – 12km from the Apostles

 - Peterborough – near London Bridge 30km from the 12 Apostles

 We chose Port Campbell itself and stayed at a small motel called the Port of Call.
 When I next go back, I would like to book something self-contained and spend a few more days in the area.

 Day 2 Cliffs, Waterfalls, and a Redwood Forest

 We suggest you spend the morning exploring Port Campbell National Park and the afternoon taking in some of the waterfalls in Otway National Park.
 There are 21 stops marked on today’s map, but several are in the same location, so don’t worry; it’s not as bad as it sounds.